NVIDIA/ais-k8s/docs/planning.md

 ## Proxy Nodes (Pods)

-Proxy Pods, also controlled by a DaemonSet, are nominated by node labeling.
+Proxy Pods, also controlled by a StatefulSet, are nominated by node labeling.
 Only one proxy Pod is required, but more is advised for HA purposes - at least three if possible.
 Proxies are extremely lightweight - our standard configuration is to run a proxy Pod on each target node (which might be overkill).

-Proxies are usually *electable* (eligible to be the primary), but if running a proxy Pod on a GPU node in the same cluster as AIStore they can be made unelectable.

 For initial AIStore cluster deployment *only* one of the electable proxy nodes must also be labeled as the initial primary proxy.
 This (horrible hack) is used to bootstrap an initial primary at cluster establishment.